Ripplingsnake12/All-in-one-TDP-RGB-FAN-control/Install.md

 > [!IMPORTANT]
 > You will need a mouse, keyboard, usb drive, and a usb hub (preferably with power passthru, but not required).
 > At the moment you will need ethernet for install stage
+> Leave the ethernet connection connected until steam boots! it will display a black screen while setting up files and needs the connection!.
+>

 # This is a unique take of Steam OS on linux.